kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     **exhibitor_zk_hosts**
     :   Specify a comma-separated list of one or more Zookeeper node IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this Zookeeper cluster to orchestrate it's configuration.

-    **log_directory**
-    :   This parameter specifies the path to the installer host logs from the SSH processes.
-By default this is set to `/genconf/logs`.
-This should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.

     **master_discovery**
     :   This parameter specifies the Mesos master discovery method.
 By default this is set to `static` in the `config.yaml` template file.
 The `static` method uses the Mesos agents to discover the masters by giving each agent a static list of master IPs.
 The masters must not change IP addresses, and if a master is replaced, the new master must take the old master's IP address